cirrax/puppet-postfixadmin/README.md

 Details about the configuration possibilities are documented in the classes or in the [REFERENCE](https://github.com/cirrax/puppet-postfixadmin/blob/master/REFERENCE.md) file.

+### Remark for Debian bullseye (11)
+Debian bullseye (11) does not ship a package for postfixadmin.
+You need to backport the version from testing and make it available to install.

 ### Examples
 some example hiera configs to configure postfixadmin: